apast1/HistoricalVolatility/README.md

 # Historical Volatility

 This fork of the HistoricalVolatility repository.
-This fork updates the Yang-Zhang volatiltiy estimator in the `estimate_volatility` function.
+This fork updates the Yang-Zhang volatility estimator in the `estimate_volatility` function.
 The changes made to the function were:
 1. Updated the calculation of the `sigma_c^2` volatility component to use Open/Close data rather than returns.
 2. Updated the calculation of Roger-Satchel volatility component to use use an average calculated with 1/n rather than 1/(n-1).